TrentonFunt/football-move/README.md

-# Soccer Practice Game ⚽
+# Football Practice Game ⚽

 A browser-based interactive game where players move a soccer ball across a field to score goals, featuring boundary constraints and score tracking.